 - local anaesthetics

 - some antidepressants

-- anti-epileptic medicines.
+- some anti-epileptic medicines.

-How pain-relieving medications work
+How pain medicines work

-Choosing the right pain-relieving medication
+Choosing the right pain medicine

 - any activities that ease the pain or make it worse